concord-workflow/concord-charts/concord/README.md

 # Concord Helm Chart

-This is the official Helm chart for [Concord][1].
+This is a Helm chart for [Concord][1].
 Concord is the orchestration engine that connects different systems together using scenarios and plugins created by users.

 ## Usage